wrex/rexs.tips/content/guitar/Introduction/_index.md

 So why do I bother with this content?

 I'm convinced that beginners sometimes make better teachers than experts.
 Experts often *forget* what it was like to be completely lost.
-They sometimes assume context and skills that students simply lack.
+They sometimes assume context and skills that students simply don't have.

 Many expert players simply aren't good teachers.
 I've heard great players trying to teach get frustrated and say something along the lines of: "Just freaking *play*, man!".